 Sounds simple, right?
 No!
 Even though you will be paying your legal and financial representatives to take charge during the settlement period, a lot of things may go wrong causing delays or even a postponement of the settlement.

 Missing paperwork, misspelt names, failing a final inspection or the seller not being ready to move out or issues with your home loan and funds not clearing may be some of the factors which can hamper settlement.
-If you had booked removalists and had ended your lease on the planned settlement day, you would then have to cancel and request an extension on the lease.
+If you had booked removalists in Sydney and had ended your lease on the planned settlement day, you would then have to cancel and request an extension on the lease.

 This can get riskier if you have a dual settlement or a same day settlement which is when you are selling one property and buying another on the same day.